Video: CEOs Of Urban-Gro, Aleafia Health & Item 9 Labs Talk Cannabis Markets | Benzinga

 Video: CEOs Of Urban-Gro, Aleafia Health & Item 9 Labs Talk Cannabis Markets

-During the Benzinga Global Small-Cap Conference on Thursday morning, cannabis CEOs discussed the markets and their company's prospects.
+During the Benzinga Global Small-Cap Conference on Thursday morning, cannabis CEOs discussed the markets and their companies' prospects.

 Check out presentations by: